Millions of women are never screened for cervical cancer. Read Pratibha’s story. Photo: Anne Boyd.

 - Raising awareness about the importance of cervical cancer prevention among policymakers, donors, health care providers, educators, and the media.

-Women don’t have to die of cervical cancer.
+Most women who die from cervical cancer live in developing countries.
+But women don’t have to die of cervical cancer.
 The disease develops slowly after initial infection with the human papillomavirus and, unlike most other cancers, it is preventable when precursor lesions are detected and treated.

 However, millions of women around the world are never screened for cervical cancer—whether it is because of the day-long journey to the nearest clinic, local myths and fears about cervical screening, or poor health services.
 Screening is essential because women often do not experience symptoms until the disease has advanced.